prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-4-testing-your-api.md

 ## Wrapping Up

 You've just made a big step in the maintainability of your API.
-Here we showed how to test your signup mutation, proving that a user is properly constructed and returned.
-However you did _not_ test if the user was correctly persisted into your database.
+Here we showed how to test your `createDraft` and `publish` mutation, proving that a draft can be properly created and published.
+However you did _not_ test if the draft was correctly persisted into your database.
 That piece will come soon!
 But first we need a real database in the first place.
 That's what the next chapter is all about!

 <div class="NextIs NextChapter"></div>